tel: +48 22 499 98 98

 • The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-• Health risk arising from small pieces of magnets pose a threat, in case of ingestion, which is crucial in the context of child safety.
-Furthermore, miniscule components of these products can hinder the diagnostic process in case of swallowing.
+• Possible danger associated with microscopic parts of magnets can be dangerous, in case of ingestion, which is crucial in the context of child safety.
+It's also worth noting that miniscule components of these devices can hinder the diagnostic process after entering the body.

 The magnet is coated with nickel - be careful if you have an allergy.